Harvey (software): Funding

-In July 2024, Harvey announced that it had raised USD 100 million in a Series C funding round that valued the company at USD 1.5 billion.
+In July 2024, Harvey announced that it had raised $100 million in a Series C funding round that valued the company at $1.5 billion.
 The round was led by venture capital firm GV, and other participants included OpenAI, Kleiner Perkins, Sequoia Capital, Elad Gil, and SV Angel.

-In February 2025, Harvey announced it had raised USD 300 million in a Series D funding round that valued the company at USD 3 billion.
+In February 2025, Harvey announced it had raised $300 million in a Series D funding round that valued the company at $3 billion.
+Just months later, in June 2025, Harvey closed a $300 million Series E co-led by Kleiner Perkins and Coatue Management, again with participation from Conviction, Elad Gil, OpenAI, and Sequoia, boosting its valuation to about $5 billion and supporting international growth and expanded legal product offerings.

+In December 2025, Harvey secured a $160 million Series F round led by Andreessen Horowitz, with continued participation from investors including EQT, WndrCo, Sequoia, Kleiner Perkins, Conviction, and Elad Gil, valuing the legal AI company at roughly $8 billion.

+In March 2026, Harvey raised $200 million at a valuation of $11 billion, in a round co-led by GIC and Sequoia Capital.

+In September 2026, Harvey announced that it had raised $550 million at a valuation of $15.5 billion, in a round co-led by Diffusion Capital Partners and Lightspeed Venture Partners.

 Features

 In May 2024, Harvey launched its products on Microsoft Azure and stated that it would offer a Harvey on Azure version of its product going forward.
-It was also reported that Harvey would begin offering general commercial access to some of its products, such its case law models, as well as product bundles that included its AI assistant, specialised models, and its Vault feature for running prompts on large document collections.
+It was also reported that Harvey would begin offering general commercial access to some of its products, such as its case law models, as well as product bundles that included its AI assistant, specialised models, and its Vault feature for running prompts on large document collections.